rusio/testable-services/README.md

 There are two main objectives when testing a service:

-- All interactions between the service and its surroundings.
+- Test interactions between the service and its surroundings.
-- The core business logic inside the service.
+- Test the core business logic inside the service.

 A service has some typical interfaces to the external world: